 If you are hiring employees, an Employment Agreement covers points such as how much their salary and the benefits they will get from the business, the workings hours per week, reasons when an employee can be terminated, and how employees can quit their employment.

-The Employment Agreement will also include a provision that all work products developed by the employee belong to the business and to keep the company’s proprietary information accessible by the employee confidential.
+The Employment Agreement will also include a provision that all work products that the employee develop belong to the business and to keep the company’s proprietary information accessible by the employee confidential.

 3. Non-Disclosure Agreement (NDA)